timschieck/catechism/docs/EFCA Statement of Faith.md

 We believe that Jesus Christ, as our representative and substitute, shed His blood on the cross as the perfect, all-sufficient sacrifice for our sins.
 His atoning death and victorious resurrection constitute the only ground for salvation.

 # 6. The Holy Spirit
-Q: Who do we believe the Holy Spirit is?
+**Leader:** Who do we believe the Holy Spirit is?

-A: We believe that the Holy Spirit is the third person of the Godhead, equal in glory and divinity with God the Father and God the Son.
+**All:** We believe that the Holy Spirit is the third person of the Godhead, equal in glory and divinity with God the Father and God the Son.
 He has eternally existed and is worthy of all praise.

-Q: What is the ministry of the Holy Spirit?
+**Leader:** What is the ministry of the Holy Spirit?

-A: In all that He does He glorifies the Lord Jesus Christ.
+**All:** In all that He does He glorifies the Lord Jesus Christ.
 He convicts the world of its guilt.
 He regenerates sinners, and in Him they are baptized into union with Christ and adopted as heirs in the family of God.

-Q: How does the Holy Spirit continue to work in the life of the Christian?
+**Leader:** How does the Holy Spirit continue to work in the life of the Christian?

-He indwells, illuminates, guides, equips and empowers believers for Christ-like living and service.
+**All:** He indwells, illuminates, guides, equips and empowers believers for Christ-like living and service.

 # 7. The Church
 We believe that the true church comprises all who have been justified by God's grace through faith alone in Christ alone.
 They are united by the Holy Spirit in the body of Christ, of which He is the Head.
 The true church is manifest in local churches, whose membership should be composed only of believers.
 The Lord Jesus mandated two ordinances, baptism and the Lord’s Supper, which visibly and tangibly express the gospel.
 Though they are not the means of salvation, when celebrated by the church in genuine faith, these ordinances confirm and nourish the believer.